calebchase/cytoscape.js-html-node/README.md

 ## Dependencies

-- cytoscape: ^3.16.3,
+- cytoscape: ^3.16.3
-- cytoscape-node-html-label": ^1.2.1
+- cytoscape-node-html-label: ^1.2.1

 ## Usage instructions

 Download the library:

-- via npm: `npm install cytoscape-cxtmenu`,
+- via npm: `npm install cytoscape-cxtmenu`
-- via direct download in the repository.
+- via direct download in the repository

 Import the library as appropriate for your project: